Auburn, California cityscape

 Find certified e-waste disposal facilities near you

-Auburn offers 3 certified electronics recycling centers to help residents and businesses safely dispose of computers, phones, TVs, and other electronic devices.
-Our verification process has confirmed 2 businesses as legitimate e-waste recyclers with proper disposal practices.
+Auburn provides 3 certified electronics recycling centers to serve local residents and businesses with safe disposal of computers, phones, TVs, and other electronic devices.

 Recycling Centers (3)